Women in Nazi Germany: Second World War

-During the Second World War, temporarily contradicting their past claims, the Nazis changed policy and allowed women to join the German army.
+During the Second World War, temporarily contradicting their past claims, the Nazis changed policy and allowed women to join the German army, although only for non-combat auxiliary roles.
 Adolf Hitler had already affirmed in a speech to activists of the National Socialist Women's League on September 13, 1936: "We possess a generation of healthy men – and we, National Socialists, are going to watch – Germany will not form any section of women grenade throwers or any corps of women elite snipers."
 Therefore, women were not assigned to combat units during the war, but were regarded as auxiliary military personnel, responsible for logistical and administrative duties in the areas understaffed due to the number of men sent into combat.
 Other women also worked in factories or in military education.
 Military members of the Reichsbahn (National Company of Railways) or the Feuerwehr (firefighters) wore uniforms appropriate to the era, especially with a skirt.
 Gertrud Scholtz-Klink, NSDAP member and leader of the National Socialist Women's League stated:

 We often hear, even from the women, the most diverse objections against work in arms factories.
 The question of knowing whether we can require such work of this or that particular woman is now well past.

 The caption in the propaganda magazine Das Deutsche Mädel (May 1942 issue) states: "bringing all the enthusiasm and life force of their youth, our young daughters of the Work Service make their contribution in the German territories 'regained' in the East.

 Beginning in 1943, the Reich Minister of the Economy introduced the job training program called Berufsausbildungsprogramm Ost for farming duty in the East (not to be confused with the ethnic cleansing of Generalplan Ost).
 He extended the existing laws of the Reich, concerning the protection of minors and of employment standards for the League of German Girls (Bund Deutscher Mädel) Osteinsatz, for whom such work was compulsory.
 Adolescent girls were employed in the Brandebourg Market for the agricultural work program.
 They were active in the resettlement areas of occupied Poland as their assignment.
 Yet, referring to the decree of January 1943, calling for the mobilization of German women aged 17 to 45, Gertrud Scholtz-Klink from NSDAP said in September of that year at a conference in Bad Schlachen:

 The educated women in the women's league and made available to the Wehrmacht not only have to type and work, but also be soldiers of the Führer.

 The Minister of Propaganda Joseph Goebbels in his Sportspalast speech delivered on February 18, 1943 at the Berlin Sports Hall, called on German women to work, and to be sober in their commitment: